CHC50113 Diploma of Early Childhood Education and Care

 ITHEA may also consider any English Language tests taken in Australia.

-Vocational outcomes: Students can go into a range of employment options.
+Alternatively students can go into a range of employment options.
 Occupations may include, Childhood Education Manager, Outside School Hours Coordinator.

 Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for a Child Care Worker.
 149,600 persons were employed as Child Carers in 2015.
 Job openings over the next 5 years are expected to be greater than 50,000.